-Operational Guidelines for the Implementation of the World Heritage Convention
+Format for the Periodic Reporting on the application of the World Heritage Convention

 Article 11 of the Convention refers to the submission by States Parties of inventories of property suitable for inscription on the World Heritage List.
 These tentative lists of cultural and natural properties should be prepared with reference to Paragraphs 62-69 and Annex 2 of the Operational Guidelines.
 States Parties should report on actions taken to implement the decision of the Committee at its twenty-fourth session (Cairns, December 2000) and the twelfth General Assembly of States Parties (UNESCO Headquarters, 1999) whereby tentative lists are to be used as a planning tool to reduce the imbalances in the World Heritage List.